section-engineering-education/engineering-education/content/articles/how-to-use-edge-histogram-descriptor-to-retrieve-images-in-matlab/index.md

 ### MPEG-7 visual descriptor
 MPEG-7 is a standard for describing the future of multimedia content.
 It provides the world's richest set of audio-visual descriptions.
 With the help of these descriptors, users can search, browse, and retrieve that content more effectively.
 It is more effective than using text-based search engines.

 Many descriptors are members of the MPEG-7 family.
-They are categorized as:
+They are categorized as follows:

 _Color descriptors_: These include dominant colour, scalable colour, colour layout, colour structure, and colour temperature.</br>
 _Texture descriptor_: They are homogenous texture, texture browsing, edge histogram.</br>